There are two kinds of people on the internet, apparently: those who open and read every single email and those who don’t.

 Obviously, using images and other visual content gets my attention better than pure text emails.
 But what about infographics within the email content?
 How do people and businesses use data and story visualizations in their emails to increase clicks and engagement?

-Today, I’m going to show you a few examples from my own inbox and teach you how you can create them yourselves.
+Today, I’m going to show you a few examples from my own inbox and teach you how you can create them yourselves with our infographic templates.
+Then you can incorporate them into well-designed emails you’ve created using a custom template builder.

 Use mini infographics to increase email engagement